Sparticuz/chromium/README.md

 - Change the import or require to be `@sparticuz/chromium`
 - Add the import or require for `puppeteer-core`
 - Change the browser launch to use the native `puppeteer.launch()` function
+- Change the `executablePath` to be a function.
 ```diff
 -const chromium = require('@sparticuz/chrome-aws-lambda');
 +const chromium = require("@sparticuz/chromium");